POND CARE INFORMATION

 For this reason, I stand by the suggestions/recommendation more strongly, again not that good results cannot be obtained with similar equipment, just that many of the Sterilizers I do suggest, especially the AAP/TMC lines, I have decades of experience with and this includes use of competing products that simply have not performed as well in 100s of applications I have been professionally associated with.

-A good example is the TMC Professional 110 & 30 Watt True 'Category A' UV Sterilizers which along with others in this line of UVs has performed as well or better than any other comparable UV and at a better price & high longevity too.
+A good example is the AAP/TMC Professional 110, 55, & 30 Watt True 'Category A' UV Sterilizers which along with others in this line of UVs has performed as well or better than any other comparable UV and at a better price & high longevity too (this includes superior value over the "Aqua Ultraviolet").

 Finally, my experience and the other professional pond keepers I get input from is generally for ponds up to 8000 gallons, so admittedly for much larger ponds, any prospective reader might find some great information here, but need to go further for added information.